 Sharing files and creating a seamless workflow will become a huge task, and the IT department will have to manage various devices.
 If everyone has the same device and operating system, it’ll reduce the work of the IT department, so the working and sharing process will become cleaner and more efficient.

 2. Encounter Potential Security Issues

-Here’s one of the significant disadvantages of BYOD policies.
-Allowing employees to bring their phones will increase the risk of a security breach.
-All the devices will be connected to your company’s network, possibly exposing your company’s network to threats.
+One of the most significant disadvantages of BYOD policies involves the increased risk of a security breach.
+All the devices will be connected to your company’s network possibly exposing your company’s network to threats.
 Before allowing employees to use their personal devices, you must assess the risk and take corrective measures.